-There is link to a handy resource below that collates many of the cyber security related legal and regulatory requirements of the Federal Government of Australia.
+There is a link to a handy resource below that collates many of the cyber security related legal and regulatory requirements of the Federal Government of Australia.
 It lists some of the state-specific requirements to gain some insight into how some of the state laws differ from Federal laws.
 This can be an especially tricky area for privacy, as there could be both state and federal laws that apply to an organisation, depending on your country.

-Ultimately, as a business owner or even employee, there are a range of cyber laws we have to adhere by, when we are conducting our daily work tasks.
+Ultimately, as a business owner or even employee, there are a range of cyber laws we have to adhere to when we are conducting our daily work tasks.
 It is best to be aware, be educated and ensure that you know what you need to do.
 Most importantly, keep up to date with current regulations and standards.

 © Deakin University